For footnotes and references, see the official text.

 The apprenticeship methodology is at the heart of the distinctive educational approach offered by Patrick Henry College.
 By offering vocation-related experience and application of classroom learning, apprenticeship is the culmination of PHC’s classical Christian liberal arts curriculum.

-Apprenticeship represents the “rhetoric” stage of the liberal arts.
+Apprenticeships represents the “rhetoric” stage of the liberal arts.
 Students, having learned the “grammar” of their disciplines and understanding its “logic,” go on to apply what they have learned in the “rhetoric” of their own creative performance in the field.

 Furthermore, because PHC students have been equipped by the core liberal arts curriculum, they tend to have a strong knowledge base (grammar), are skilled in analysis (logic), and can express themselves well in speaking and writing (rhetoric).
 Thus, as they move into their major programs, where the Apprenticeship Methodology is featured, they are well-prepared to excel in their future callings.